 Demolishing, removal and relocating

-Before demolishing, removing or relocating a property, you should find out the key facts about the property and then use the following information to find out if your project needs planning approval.
+Before you demolish, remove or relocate a property, find out the key facts about your property to determine whether your project needs planning approval.

 - not on a site listed on the Heritage Register

 - not on a site in the Pre-1911 building overlay

 - on a site in the Traditional building character overlay where the entire building was constructed after 1946.
 Council aerial photos taken in 1946 may help identify buildings constructed in or before 1946.

 - not 'rooming accommodation' (often known as a 'registered boarding house')

 - not on a site where demolition is assessable under a neighbourhood plan.